Efficient Simulation of Dynamics in Two-Dimensional Quantum Spin Systems with Isometric Tensor Networks

-One distinguishing property of isoTNSs from TNSs is the internal correlation.
-The direct renormalization and truncation for general cyclic TNSs are not optimal due to the loop entanglement.
-One prominent example is the corner double line tensors\mbox{~\cite{gu2009tensor,evenbly2015tensor}}.
+One distinguishing property of isoTNSs from TNSs is the absence of internal correlation. \rewrite{}{The direct renormalization and truncation for general cyclic TNSs are not optimal due to internal correlations.
+One class of prominent examples are cyclic tensor networks with corner double line tensors\mbox{~\cite{gu2009tensor,evenbly2015tensor}}.
 The cycle entropy $S_{\mathrm{cycle}}$ on a bond is a measure defined in~{\cite{evenbly2018gauge}} to quantify this physically redundant information contained in cyclic networks, i.e., internal correlations.
 We give a brief review of the definition of the cycle entropy $S_{\mathrm{cycle}}$ in Appendix~{\ref{appendix: WTG}}.
-When $S_{\mathrm{cycle}} = 0$, the bond does not carry physically irrelevant information and, under a unitary transform on the physical degree of freedom, becomes the only link for a bipartition cut.
-TNSs usually have non-zero internal correlation, i.e., $S_{\mathrm{cycle}}\neq 0$.
-One advantage of isoTNSs is that the internal correlation $S_{\mathrm{cycle}}=0$ is always zero for all the bonds by construction.
+When $S_{\mathrm{cycle}} = 0$, the bond does not carry physically redundant information.
+However, TNSs usually have non-zero internal correlation, i.e., $S_{\mathrm{cycle}}\neq 0$.
+One advantage of isoTNSs representation is that the cycle entropy $S_{\mathrm{cycle}}$ is always zero for all the bonds by construction.
 This is a property following the definition of the cycle entropy $S_{\mathrm{cycle}}$.
 While we discuss this in more detail in Appendix~{\ref{appendix: WTG}}, we provide an intuitive argument here.
-IsoTNSs are states generated under sequential quantum gates acting on a set of non-entangled qubits~\cite{schon2005sequential,banuls2008sequentially}}.
+IsoTNSs are states generated under sequential unitaries from the product states~\mbox{\cite{schon2005sequential,banuls2008sequentially}}.
 The bonds in isoTNSs correspond to the actual physical degree of freedom, on which the unitaries act, and hence, $S_{\mathrm{cycle}} = 0$. }